 Career and Graduate Opportunities

-With its focus on critical thinking in verbal and nonverbal forms, the History of Art Program prepares students for many career options, in addition to continued study at the graduate level.
+With its focus on critical thinking in verbal and nonverbal forms, the Art History Program prepares students for many career options, in addition to continued study at the graduate level.
 The major prepares students for careers in museums (curator, registrar, educator), art galleries, arts administration, antiquities, communications, historic preservation, art conservation, teaching, arts libraries and arts criticism.
-Many of our students go on to work in galleries and museums, such as the Farnsworth Gallery in Rockland, Maine.
+Many of our students go on to work in galleries and museums.
 The rigorous academic training of the program also has prepared several students for admission to law school.

 - Master of Arts in Liberal Studies